jessfraz/onion/README.md

 Thanks to the libnetwork team for writing [gopher-net/dknet](https://github.com/github.com/gopher-net/dknet) and of course the networking itself ;) Also a lot of this code is from the bridge driver in libnetwork itself.

+Also huge thanks to the Tor project for protecting the internet.

 ### TODO

 - FIND A WAY TO DO THIS WITHOUT IPTABLES